MadsJJ/Cookbook/cookbook/docs/release3/Diagrams/README.md

 ## Class diagram
 ### Class diagram core
-Following is a class diagram presenting all the classes in core.
+Following is a class diagram presenting all the classes in core, and theirs attributes and methods.
 - **UserDataFilehanding:**
 have zero or many Users.
 - **User:**